ComplexSecurity/Burp-Suite-Exam/API Testing/API Testing.md

 # Finding Hidden Parameters

 There are numerous tools to help identify hidden parameters.
 Intruder allows you to automatically discover hidden parameters using a wordlist of common parameter names to replace existing parameters or add new parameters.

+Consider an API for updating user information:

+- `PUT /api/user/update`

+Try fuzzing update to other functions like `delete` or `add`.

 Param Miner allows you to guess up to 65,536 parameter names per request.
 It automatically guesses names that are relevant to the application, based on information taken from the scope.